pr4besh/pr4besh/README.md

 - 🔭 I love being around computers alone
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to make new friends and help others
-- 🥅 2021/22 Goals: Develop more projects and Contribute more to Open Source projects
+- 🥅 2022/23 Goals: Develop more projects and Contribute more to Open Source projects
-- ⚡ Fun fact: I love playing video games
+- ⚡ Fun fact: I love playing video games and watch anime.

 ### Connect with me: